kap39/kap39.github.io/_pages/SAMBa-Conference.md

 </table>

 ## Conference Social Event
-We will be holding a virtual social event on the Evening of July 5th and a socially distanced in person social event on Campus n the evening of July 6th.
+We will be holding a virtual social event on the Evening of July 5th and a socially distanced in person social event on Campus in the evening of July 6th.
 Conference Attendees will be contacted with more information of these events.

 # [Speakers](#speakers)
 Find below the full list of speakers, with titles and abstracts added as they become available.
-We are grateful to have a full schedule of speakers, but SAMBa students who wish to present a poster can get in contact as soon as possible.

 ## Guest Speakers